Helmut Berger: 2000s to 2023

 From the early 2000s to 2009, Berger largely withdrew from the acting world, moving to Salzburg to care for his mother, who died in 2009.
-He then returned to acting in bigger production films.
+For the documentary film Helmut Berger: My Life, directed by Cordula Kablitz-Post, Berger recounted his life with Visconti in 2006; he visited Rome and Visconti’s former Villa La Colombaia, Ischia and reflected candidly on his life up to that point.

+Berger then returned to acting in bigger production films.
 In 2012, Schwarzkopf & Schwarzkopf Verlag published Helmut Berger – A Life in Pictures, a coffee table book about his life, featuring many previously unreleased photographs plus essays in German, English, Italian, and French.
 The book was well received by the reviewers.

 In the thriller film Iron Cross (2009), Berger played Shrager, an aging character believed to be an old SS commander responsible for murdering Jews during World War II.
 In the early 2010s, Berger starred in two films directed by Peter Kern, Blutsfreundschaft (shown at the 60th Berlin International Film Festival (2010)) and Mörderschwestern (2011).
 In 2014, Berger appeared in Saint Laurent as the older Yves Saint Laurent for which he was "celebrated" at the Cannes Film Festival.
 The short film Art!, in which Berger had a starring role, had its world premiere at the Paris Independent Film Festival 2015.

 In 2015, Austrian filmmaker Andreas Horvath released a feature-length documentary about Berger called Helmut Berger, Actor.
 The film premiered at the Venice Film Festival.
 In the magazine Artforum, American film director John Waters chose Helmut Berger, Actor as the 'Best Motion Picture of the year 2015'.
 Berger later filed a lawsuit against Horvath.

 On 22 February 2018, the premiere of Albert Serra's play, Liberté, starring Berger and Ingrid Caven was performed at the Volksbühne theatre in Berlin.
 It was the first stage role in Berger's career.
 In 2019, another documentary film Helmut Berger, meine Mutter und ich was released, dealing with his personality and an attempted comeback.

 After suffering several bouts of pneumonia, Berger announced his retirement from acting in November 2019 and stated that he wanted to spend his remaining years away from the public eye.